Karen Cockburn: Career

 In the 2009 Trampoline World Championships in St Petersburg, Russia, Cockburn won the Bronze medal in Individual trampoline in her first international competition since the Beijing Olympics.
 She also won a silver medal in Synchronised Trampoline with her usual partner Rosannagh Maclennan.

 In 2011, Cockburn did not compete in the Canadian National Championships and was sick for the Finals of the 2011 Pan American Games.
 In the 2011 Trampoline World Championships in Birmingham, England, Cockburn and MacLennan secured two places for Canadian women in the 2012 Summer Olympics and Cockburn won a Silver medal for the synchronised trampoline event (with MacLennan) and a Bronze medal for the Team competition.

 In 2012, Cockburn finished in 4th place in the 2012 Summer Olympics's individual trampoline.

 In 2014, Cockburn resumed training after giving birth to a daughter in 2013.
 She is attempting to qualify for the 2015 Pan-American Games to be held in Toronto.
 She stated that she wanted to compete in a major international event before her hometown crowd before she retired.
 She competed in the 2014 Canadian National Champuionships in Ottawa and was third.

 While training at the Trampoline World Championships in Daytona Beach, Florida, in November 2014, she landed badly and broke her ankle forcing her to withdraw from the competition.

 Cockburn received the honour of being selected to pronounce the athletes' oath in front of her home crowd in Toronto during the opening ceremonies of the 2015 Pan-American Games.
 Competing at these games, she placed third in the women's individual trampolining event.

 On July 16, 2017, at the 2017 Canadian National Trampoline and Tumbling Championships, Karen Cockburn officially retired at a ceremony held to honour her contribution to the sport.

 As of 2019 she was the National Team Director for Trampoline Gymnastics at Gymnastics Canada.

 Personal life

-Cockburn married her fellow-Olympian and former training partner Mathieu Turgeon on December 22, 2007.
+Cockburn was married to her fellow-Olympian and former training partner Mathieu Turgeon on December 22, 2007.
 In September 2013, she gave birth to a daughter.

 Her autobiography, called Karen Cockburn: Soaring High, was published in November 2007.